sidgurun/Lya_zelda/docs/Tutorial_Train.rst

 each of these arrays contains random values that will be used in the training, for example, `V_Arr` contains the expansion velocity, etc.

-Let's initializate the arrays where we want to store the data that we will need for the training
+Let's initialize the arrays where we want to store the data that we will need for the training

 .. code:: python